ewa-siedlarczyk/ewa-siedlarczyk/README.md

 ### Hi, I'm Ewa! 👋

-:deciduous_tree: I am an ecologist with a master degree in Forestry.
+:deciduous_tree: I am an ecologist with a master's degree in Forestry.

-:earth_africa: Currently I work with spatial data and GIS - namely, I create maps.
+:earth_africa: Currently I work with spatial data and GIS.
+Mostly I create maps.

-:books: I am also teaching myself Data Science.
+:books: I also study Informatics - Data Science at AGH in Kraków.

 :point_right: Advice and constructive criticism are always appreciated.